Five senior researchers, nine PhD holders,

 of ISIS since 2009.

-International Relations Department of the Faculty of Law at Sofia
+International Law and International Relations Department of the Faculty of

-University “St. Kliment Ohridski”.
-He holds a Bachelor degree in
+Law at Sofia University “St. Kliment Ohridski”.
+He holds a Bachelor degree

 the same faculty.

-Diplomatic Institute to the Bulgarian Ministry of Foreign Affairs and the
+Diplomacy at the Diplomatic Institute to the Bulgarian Ministry of Foreign

-Professional Course in Foreign Policy of India at the Foreign Service
+Affairs and the Professional Course in Foreign Policy of India at the

-Institute to the Ministry of External Affairs of the Government of India.
+Foreign Service Institute to the Ministry of External Affairs of the

-Cooperation for Development Directorate of the Ministry of Foreign Affairs
+the UN and Cooperation for Development Directorate of the Ministry of

-foreign policy, EU-China relations, China-India relations, UN peacekeeping
+fields of China’s foreign policy, EU-China relations, China-India

-Herzegovina in Chinese Foreign Policy”, in “Democracy and Security in
+„Bosnia and Herzegovina in Chinese Foreign Policy”, in “Democracy and

-„Multipolarity or Multilateral Cooperation – the New Emerging Powers`
+2011; 2) „Multipolarity or Multilateral Cooperation – the New Emerging

 International Relations, Security, Human Rights and EU Studies, University